rawscholar-engineering/rawscholar-blog/content/blog/without-ielts-you-may-study-in-the-united-kingdom.md

 All Your Study Abroad Needs in One App

 Do you still have questions about studying in the UK?
 Don't worry, we've got you covered.
-Download our free Leverage Edu App, which acts as a one-stop shop for all of your study abroad requirements.
+Download our free rawscholar

+App, which acts as a one-stop shop for all of your study abroad requirements.
 Begin your journey, keep track of your progress, interact with other community members, and much more.

 You now know all of the major universities in the United Kingdom where you can study without taking the IELTS exam.
 These universities frequently replace the IELTS exam by looking at a student's academic English scores to determine how proficient they are.
-If you're unsure which course or university in the UK is best for you, Leverage Edu experts can help you find the right course at the right university, allowing you to pursue your dream of studying in the UK.
-Call us at 1800572000 right now!
+If you're unsure which course or university in the UK is best for you, rawscholar experts can help you find the right course at the right university, allowing you to pursue your dream of study